-Adopted in 2010, Salt Lake City’s Complete Streets Ordinance requires the city’s streets to be designed, operated, and maintained for all modes of traffic, including bicyclists, pedestrians, and travelers of all ages and abilities.
+Adopted in 2010, Salt Lake City’s Complete Streets Ordinance requires the City’s streets to be designed, operated, and maintained for all modes of traffic, including people walking, biking, and for travelers of all ages and abilities.
 New and reconstructed streets are designed using national guidance and manuals, which take into account considerations such as the speed and volume of traffic.
 The City also seeks to implement a Complete Streets approach with other types of resurfacing projects when feasible.
-The full Complete Streets Ordinance is available below.

-Download a PDF version here: Complete Streets Ordinance
+Download a PDF version of the full Ordinance: Complete Streets Ordinance

 Executive Order by Mayor Rocky Anderson, 2007.